lydiabower/blog/_posts/2017-03-22-getting-a-mortgage-with-bad-credit.md

 In the last 6 years you haven’t:
 * had any late payments, defaults, or County Court Judgements (CCJs) on your mortgage
 * had your home repossessed
-* had an Individual Voluntary Agreement (IVA) (unless it was discharged more than three years ago, and you have a mortgage deposit of at least 20%)
+* had an Individual Voluntary Agreement (IVA) or Debt Management Plan (unless it was discharged more than three years ago, and you have a mortgage deposit of at least 20%)
 * declared bankruptcy (unless the bankruptcy was discharged more than three years ago, and you have a mortgage deposit of at least 20%)

 And in the last 3 years you haven’t: